Appleseed/learn/docs/portal/install/windows.rst

     .. image:: ../images/Login-User.png

-   * Right Click on the Logins folder in the main Security folder
+   * Right Click on the Logins folder in the main Security folder located at the bottom left.
-   * Select "New Login.."
+   * Select "New Login..".
    * Click on the Search button next to the Login Name field.
    * Click on the "Advanced..." button.
    * In this next window, click on the "Find Now" button on the middle right side.